Romano-Garmez/UltimateTicTacToePS3/README.md

 # UltimateTicTacToe PS3

-A version of Ultimate Tic Tac Toe, made in Unity, but downgraded to Unity 5.4.0b3 for PS3 build support.
+A version of Ultimate Tic Tac Toe, made in Unity by my friend [here](https://github.com/alterednode/UltimateTicTacToe), but downgraded to Unity 5.4.0b3 for PS3 build support.
 This build of the game includes controller support for UI and gameplay, along with other small fixes.

 ## Screenshots